Skip to content

 TIP

-For existing cubes you can automatically generate a view definition from the model tab cube or view menu
+For existing cubes, generate a view definition from the Model tab’s cube or view menu.

 ::rule

-Use ::rule block to create and update a cube rule
+Use ::rule to create or update cube rules.

 Option / parameterDescription

-Rule line 1-Nuse a as many lines as you need to define the calculation rules
+Rule line 1–NAdd as many lines as needed to define calculation rules.

 ::dimension